 There are several types of Alopecia.
-The three more well-known types of Alopecia are Alopecia Areata Patchy, Alopecia Totalis and Alopecia Universalis.
-Alopecia areata patchy is the most common and those with it have one or more coin-sized hairloss patches on their scalp and/or other areas of the body.
-Alopecia totalis is when there is total loss of hair on the scalp and Alopecia univeralis is when there is complete loss of hair on the scalp, face, and body.
+The three more well-known types of Alopecia are Alopecia Areata Patchy, Alopecia Totalis, and Alopecia Universalis.
+Alopecia areata patchy is the most common and those with it have one or more coin-sized hair loss patches on their scalp and/or other areas of the body.
+Alopecia Totalis is when there is a total loss of hair on the scalp and Alopecia Universalis is when there is a complete loss of hair on the scalp, face, and body.

-The symptoms and level of hair loss can vary from person to person but there are some commom symptoms to look out for.
+The symptoms and level of hair loss can vary from person to person but there are some common symptoms to look out for.

-- Small round patchs of hair loss on the scalp, chin, or other areas of the body
+- Small round patches of hair loss on the scalp, chin, or other areas of the body

-- Hair loss and hair regrowth occuring simultaneously on different areas of the body
+- Hair loss and hair regrowth occurring simultaneously on different areas of the body

 - Hair loss that occurs mostly on one side of the scalp instead of both sides